Skip to main content

 • “The game really has the incredible atmosphere and flavor of film noir.”

-Players feel that the grinding in the game is not justified by its cost, as it requires significant effort to reach a point where the gameplay becomes manageable across different difficulty levels.
+Players feel that the grinding required in the game can be tedious and may not justify the full price, as it often relies on their patience to make the game manageable across different difficulty levels.

 • “It simply isn't worth the full cost, and it hinges on your willingness to continue grinding away until the game becomes 'easy enough' at each of the difficulties you'll be playing in.”